usrshare/snescityeditor/README.md

   1: draw a coastline from scratch instead of fixing the already existing one.

-  2: draw a thicker coastline (if 1 is used).
-Might result in small islands being shrunken or removed.
+  2: draw a thicker, better-looking coastline (requires 1).
+Might result in small islands being shrunk or removed.

 ## Graphical interface